European shares steady as Banco Popular cash call hits banks

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

-May 17 U.S. stock index futures tumbled on Wednesday amid fears that a fresh controversy around President Donald Trump could derail his ambitious pro-growth agenda.

-* Net profit in March quarter last year was 156.2 million rupees as per IND-AS; income from operations was 5.29 billion rupees
+* Net profit in March quarter last year was 258.7 million rupees as per IND-AS; total income was 8.37 billion rupees